logo

 • For Point-to-point Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate.

-The above table shows that the OptiBlend annuity offers the annuitant the ability to choose from 9 indexing options.
-We can see that there are two index options (S&P 500 Index and BlackRock Dynamic Allocation) and a number of crediting strategies such as participation, spread, performance triggered, and caps; Plus, there is also an option for a fixed account rate.
+The table above shows that the OptiBlend annuity allows the annuitant to choose from 11 indexing options.
+We can see that there are four index options (S&P 500 Index, Nasdaq Priva Index, S&P 500 10% Daily Risk Control Index, and Capital Group Dividend Value ETF) and a number of crediting strategies such as participation, performance triggered, and caps tied to these indexes; Plus, there is also an option for a fixed account rate.
 Let's discuss these crediting strategies and see how they work.

-3. Performance-Triggerred Index Option with Declared Rate: A flat or positive index return triggers the declared interest rate to be credited to the contract value.
+3. Performance-Triggered Index Option with Declared Rate: A flat or positive index return triggers the declared interest rate to be credited to the contract value.
 If the index return is negative, no interest is credited, but there will be no loss, and the contract value will remain the same.
-Suppose the change in the value of the index during that one year is zero or positive.
-In that case, the declared index gain interest rate is multiplied by the option’s account value to determine the index interest credits.
-The index interest credits pursuant to this option will never be less than zero.
 The declared interest rate is set at contract issue and applies for the entire withdrawal charge period.
-In this case, the performance-triggered rate for the S&P 500 Index is 7.00%.
-It means that if the S&P Index doesn’t go negative for a given 1-year period (even if the growth is 0% and not negative), the interest credited will be 7.00% irrespective of the S&P 500 actual return.
-It is noteworthy that the company offers a very good performance triggered rate for the S&P 500 Index when compared to other similar policies.
+In this case, the performance-triggered rate for the S&P 500 Index is 7.25%.
+It means that if the S&P Index doesn’t go negative for a given 1-year period (even if the growth is 0% and not negative), the interest credited will be 7.25% irrespective of the S&P 500's actual return.

 4. Dual Trigger: At the end of the one-year indexed term, if the index has a positive change or remains flat, your account is credited with the trigger rate.
 If the index change is negative but less than the value of the trigger rate, the difference is credited.
 If the index is negative by the value of the trigger rate or more, your account is protected from loss, but no interest will be credited.

-6. Fixed Account Rate/Declared Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
-These rates usually tend to be very low as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 3.50%.
+5. Fixed Account Rate/Declared Rate: If you opt for a fixed account rate, you simply earn the fixed rate for a particular period specified by the company before your policy begins.
+These rates usually tend to be similar (or even lower) compared to other fixed avenues, such as CDs (which are even FDIC insured), so you should avoid fixed rates in a general scenario.
+The 1st-year fixed rate on this policy at the time this article was updated was 3.90%.

-I think opting for the 1-year S&P 500 performance triggered or the 1-year S&P 500 with caps makes the most sense at the current point.
-For these two options, the company is offering relatively good rates when compared to the competitors.
+In my opinion, allocating your premiums to the 1-year S&P 500 performance-triggered, 1-year S&P 500 with a cap rate, and multi-year S&P 500 with a participation rate makes the most sense at this time.
+For these options, the company is offering relatively good rates when compared to the competitors.

 9%